This information will help you care for yourself at home after your blepharoplasty (eyelid surgery).

 - Wear dark sunglasses during your trip home.
 You may be sensitive to light.

-- You can wear eyeglasses after your surgery.
-Do not wear contact lenses until at least 2 weeks after your surgery.
+- Do not wear contact lenses until at least 2 weeks after your surgery.
+You can wear eyeglasses.

 - The ointment used during your surgery may make your vision blurry.
 This is temporary and usually goes away within 24 hours.

 - It is important to get quiet, peaceful rest during the first 3 to 4 days after your surgery.
 Avoid activities such as heavy lifting and exercise.
 These activities can raise your blood pressure and cause bleeding at your surgical sites.